thumbnail image

 broken image

-Michelle Okere, Executive Director
+Michelle Okere, Executive Director (On Parental Leave)

 Michelle Okere is a member of the Métis Nation of Alberta with roots in the Red River Settlement in Manitoba and Fort Belknap Indian Reserve in Montana.
 With a fundraising, advocacy, and strategic planning background, Michelle empowers underserved Indigenous entrepreneurs, particularly women and youth, through training, mentorship, and funding.
 Her leadership aims to build sustainable businesses that drive Indigenous economic growth.
 Michelle holds an executive MBA in Indigenous Business Leadership and has been recognized with awards such as Edify Magazine’s Top 40 under 40 and the Queen’s Platinum Jubilee Medal for her community impact.